Saan-king/-Multiple-Face-Recognition-and-Liveness-Detection-using-CNN/README.md

 - **Liveness Detection:** To prevent spoofing attacks and ensure the liveness of the detected faces, the project incorporates a liveness detection mechanism.
 It can distinguish between real human faces and non-living objects or printed images.
 - **Deep Learning Framework:** The implementation is built using TensorFlow, a popular deep learning framework, which allows for efficient training and inference of CNN models.
 - **Real-time Processing:** The system operates in real-time, making it suitable for various applications such as access control, attendance systems, or surveillance systems.
-- **Easy Integration:** The codebase is designed to be modular and easily integrable into other projects or applications.
+- **Easy Integration:** The codebase is designed to be modular and easily integrable into other projects or application.

 ## Demo